-Children travelling by bus are issued with a bus pass and must carry this pass AT ALL TIMES to show on entry to the bus.
+Children travelling by bus are issued with a bus pass and must ALWAYS carry this pass to show on entry to the bus.
+The children travelling home by bus meet in the dinner hall at the end of the day, where a daily bus register is called.
 Bus time supervisors will ensure the bus children get on the correct bus.